maxortner01/ansel/README.md

 For a detailed description of how to get started, read `Getting Started.pdf` (which is continually getting updated so there may be mistakes).

-### Frame Problems

-If you are experiencing periodic drops in framerate (much like my analysis [here](https://docs.google.com/spreadsheets/d/1flWt7ezUMsPknehb6J-sKgNTAbwNfEomdkdzpv7ysSs/edit?usp=sharing)) then **turn off Threaded Optimization in the Nvidia Control Panel**.
-I have no idea why Nvidia's optimizer is more like a deoptimizer, as I am not the only one who has experienced this problem.
-Nonetheless, I will eventually find a fix for this so you don't have to.

 ### Roadmap

 ---